 Though it is the smallest of all your seeds, yet when it grows,

-it is the largest of the garden plants and becomes a tree,
+It is the largest of the garden plants and becomes a tree,

 so that the birds of the air come and perch in its branches.”